Car Insurance Arbitration: What It Is and How It Works

 Arbitration vs. Appraisal

 The insurance appraisal clause is a narrower tool — it only resolves disagreements about the dollar value of a loss, not fault or coverage.
 Each side hires an independent appraiser, and if they disagree, a neutral umpire decides.
-Appraisal is ideal for property damage valuation disputes.
+Appraisal is ideal for property damage valuation disputes, including total loss vehicle disputes where insurers may undervalue your car.
 Arbitration covers a broader scope, including liability and coverage issues.

 Don't Confuse Appraisal with Arbitration